iamrahulreddy/graphil/README.md

 ### Repository Structure 🗂️

 ```
-├── Linux/         # Visualizations of system-level concepts
+├── Linux/
-├── Python/        # Demonstrations of language-specific concepts
+├── Python/
-├── Networking/    # Protocol and topology visualizations
+├── Networking/
-├── GCP/           # Cloud infrastructure architecture representations
+├── GCP/
-├── AI/            # Visualizations of machine learning concepts
+├── AI/
 └── README.md
 ```

 Feel free to explore and modify each component as needed.
 Since they are modular, you can easily extend or integrate them into your own projects.
-If you use any of these components, I would appreciate it if you could give credit by linking back to this repository or [diagrams.neuralnets.dev](https://diagrams.neuralnets.dev).
+If you use any of these components, I would appreciate it if you could give credit by linking back to this repository or [graphil.neuralnets.dev](https://graphil.neuralnets.dev).

 ### Project Philosophy 🌟